-Step 3 – Map out all touch points & interactions
+Step 3: Map out all touch points and interactions

 Next, it’s important to document every single kind of interaction your clients will have with you.
 Everything from the way your customers can contact you on your website, to how they receive and accept engagement letters, to how they pay for your services.
 Every single interaction should be mapped out and then fit into your perfect customer experience described above.

 To give a really simple example, if your goal is to provide the easiest customer experience and your clients have to come into your office to sign papers, that’s going to cause a lot of friction.
 You would solve that particular interaction by implementing an e-signature app and training the team on it.

 Step 4: Build your team around the customer experience

 In my case, my firm was built around the notion of providing customers with an easy, pain-free experience.
 In order to deliver that, you need people that are not only customer facing and customer service oriented, but also ones that get the pain that most business owners have in their accounting.
 If they can understand that, then everyone is aligned.

 Once you understand the customer experience that you want to achieve, design recruitment and selection of candidates around what would be important to help achieve this.
 You will need your team to be aligned with your customer experience.

 In a past audit that I once had to go through, I would say that just about every interaction was painful.
 The final result was fine, but the journey to get there was awful.
 Part of it was a process and technology problem, but a bigger part of it were the people managing the mandate who made nothing easy.
 People on your team will need to understand and align with the customer experience for it to be implemented successfully.

 Step 5: Implement the right technology